sailerwrites/sailerwrites.github.io/_posts/2024-04-25-takeaways-from-my-boljoon-trip.md

+---
+layout: post
-# 5 Takeaways from My Boljoon Trip
+title: 5 Takeaways from My Boljoon Trip

-#
+subtitle:
+cover-img: /assets/img/boljoon banner.jpg
+thumbnail-img: /assets/img/boljoon banner.jpg
+share-img: /assets/img/boljoon banner.jpg
+comments: false
+tags: [travel]
+author: Sailer
+---

 When you travel, there’s no denying that you have learning experiences along the way.
 We travel for various reasons and my reasons for this trip were merely because I want to spend this time with my friends in the workplace, cherishing the final moments we have as a co-worker.
 After all, we never know when our last day in our company will be.